linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥

-.
-Sure!
-Below is an updated version of the guide for setting up SSH login with OTP authentication and Pushbullet-based approval.
-This guide also includes proper installation steps for the necessary packages, ensuring everything is up-to-date and uses official repositories.
+Certainly!
+Here's an updated guide that uses the official **Pushbullet app** and package installation (without relying on Python) for sending SSH login notifications with OTP approval via Pushbullet on Linux.

 ---

-### **Updated Guide for SSH Login with OTP and Approval via Pushbullet**
+### **Updated Guide for SSH Login with OTP and Approval via Pushbullet on Linux**

 ---